copnio/ML-Chagas/README.md

 pip install numpy pandas matplotlib scikit-learn xgboost yellowbrick joblib networkx tabulate openpyxl

-This notebook contains the machine learning workflow used to analyze MALDI-TOF blood serum samples spectra and classify three patient groups.
-The goal is to test multiple classifiers and compare their performance.

-The analysis includes:
+---

+The samples are classified into three groups:

+Here is what the notebook does, step by step:

-1. Data loading: The notebook reads spectra stored as .txt files.
-Each file corresponds to one sample and contains m/z and intensity values.
+Reading the data: The spectra are loaded from .txt files, each one representing a single patient sample with its m/z and intensity values.
-2. Data preprocessing: All spectra are combined into one matrix and normalized so samples can be compared properly.
+Preprocessing: All spectra are combined into a single matrix and normalized so they can be compared fairly across samples.
-3. Label processing: Sample classes (A, N, S) are converted into numeric values so they can be used in machine learning models.
+Labels: The class labels Asymptomatic (A), Negative (N), and Symptomatic (S), are converted to numbers so the classifiers can work with them.
-4. Dimensionality reduction: PCA is used to reduce noise and visualize patterns.
-LDA is used to visualize class separation.
+Dimensionality reduction: PCA is applied to reduce noise and explore whether the three groups show any natural separation.
+LDA is also used to visualize how well the classes can be distinguished.
-5. Model training: The dataset is split into training data (80%) and testing data (20%).
-Eleven classifiers are trained and compared.
+Model training: The data is split 80/20 into training and test sets.
+Eleven different classifiers are trained, including SVM, Random Forest, XGBoost, neural networks, and others.
-6. Model evaluation: Performance is measured using accuracy, confusion matrices, ROC curves, and AUC scores.
+Evaluation: Each model is evaluated using accuracy, confusion matrices, ROC curves, and AUC scores.
-7. Graph analysis: A similarity network is created to visualize relationships between samples.
+Graph ML: A sample similarity network is built using cosine similarity and PCA scores, just to explore the structure of the data from a graph perspective.
-8. Model saving: The best performing models are saved as .pkl files for later use.
+Saving the models: The best models are saved as .pkl files so they can be reused without retraining.

-Last Update:2026-March-31
+Last Update:2026-April-4